borislav-itskov/schnorrkel.js/README.md

 # Schnorr Signatures
 JavaScript library for signing and verifying Schnorr Signatures.
 It can be used for single and multi signatures.
 Blockchain validation via ecrecover is also supported.

+# Typescript support
+Version 1.1.0 ports the javascript code to typescript.
+It also comes with some breaking changes in comparison with 1.0.2.
+You could review these changes [here](https://github.com/borislav-itskov/schnorrkel.js/pull/1)

 ## Requirements: